Naima Troutt: Why Gen Z Doesn’t Want to Be Politicians. | DSH #1651

 that might be probably my most conservative take.
 Oh, yeah.

-my issue is just like i don't know why we need military grade assault rifles like as a society yeah that's pretty extreme it's too extreme and it's what all of the school shooters use to kill people it's like okay so if all of these people who are using guns incorrectly are using the exact same gun you could just get rid of that one you can start there you know Yeah.
+And it's what all of the school shooters use to kill people.
+It's like, okay, so if all of these people who are using guns incorrectly are using the exact same gun, you could just get rid of that one.

-You could also, what I think would be kind of cool is if there were gun ranges specifically for those military-grade weaponry and it just stays there.
+You could also, what I think would be kind of cool is if there were gun ranges specifically for those military-grade weaponry, and it just stays there.

 So if you're an individual who, you know, enjoys recreational gun use and you want to use those kind of weaponry, maybe you don't need to own it, but there's ways for you to use it in a safe environment that's controlled, you know?